Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 #### 8.2.3.
 Ranges

 The value range of the points and the columns results can be adapted to optimize the graphical rendering.
-It will corresponds to the range of the vertical axe for the points rendering or to the color mapping for the column rendering.
+It will corresponds to the range of the vertical axis for the points rendering or to the color mapping for the column rendering.
 By default, the value range is based on the information given by the plugin or stored in the results file if available, otherwise it will be based on the minimum and maximum values of the results but it can also be modified manually.

 <p align="center">
 <img src="images/section-track-properties.7-v1.0.5.png" width="196"/>
 </p>

 - Value Range Mode: Select the value range mode: default (if available), results, manual (selected automatically when the range doesn't match one of the two other mode)
-- Value Range Min.: The minimum possible value for the results (the value differs from the visible value that corresponds to the zoom on the vertical axes for the points rendering or the color mapping for the column rendering).
+- Value Range Min.: The minimum possible value for the results (the value differs from the visible value that corresponds to the zoom on the vertical axis for the points rendering or the color mapping for the column rendering).
-- Value Range Max.: The maximum possible value for the results (the value differs from the visible value that corresponds to the zoom on the vertical axes for the points rendering or the color mapping for the column rendering).
+- Value Range Max.: The maximum possible value for the results (the value differs from the visible value that corresponds to the zoom on the vertical axis for the points rendering or the color mapping for the column rendering).
-- Value Range Link: If the visible value range of the points corresponding to the vertical axe is linked to the the vertical axe of the group containing the track.
+- Value Range Link: If the visible value range of the points corresponding to the vertical axis is linked to the the vertical axis of the group containing the track.
 - Value Range: The visible value range for the column rendering (the range controls the color mapping).
 - Num.
 Bins: The maximum number of bins (of values) by column (the value is fixed).
-- Bin Range Link: If the visible bin range of the columns corresponding to the vertical axe is linked to the the vertical axe of the group containing the track.
+- Bin Range Link: If the visible bin range of the columns corresponding to the vertical axis is linked to the the vertical axis of the group containing the track.
 - Grid: Prompt a dialog window to control the grid properties of the track
   - Tick Reference Value: The reference value from which the ticks are distributed.
   - Main Tick Interval: The number of small ticks between main ticks.
   - Power Base: The power base used to compute the tick distribution.
   - Ruler Mode: A set of presets for the main tick interval and the power base that can be used to easily corresponds to amplitude range, frequency range, etc.

-#### 8.2.3.
+#### 8.2.4.
 Channels

 The channel button allows to show or hide channels of the analysis results.
 This channels layout is only graphical and doesn't change the audio analysis nor the audio playback (please refer to the audio files layout section).